blastomussa/crayon-python-sdk/README.md

 ## **Installation**

-1. Clone the repository using the following command:
+1. Install the Cloud-IQ module with the following command:
 	```
 	pip install crayon-cloudiq-sdk
 	```